Updated: a day ago

 Granted, in a little passage like this one, the missing action might not phase you, but in important action that spans many paragraphs or pages, the hole will be VERY noticeable.

 Watch out for fight scenes, and high action.
 Passages that are fast-paced need to be thought out carefully.
 Holes in your action can really slow it down for a reader and make the whole thing confusing.
 When you are writing them, you should be planning well ahead of time.
-Make your version of a film storyboard.
+Make your version of a film storyboard beforehand to help fine-tune the details.

 Dramatic Action in Narrative Summary

-Dramatic action in narrative summary can basically be anything the discusses past action that was happening before the immediate scene.
+Dramatic action in narrative summary can basically be anything the discusses past action that happened before the immediate scene.

 Let's break that down.